laactechnology/foxcross/README.md

 pip install foxcross
 ```

-Create some test data and a simple model to be served:
+Create some test data and a simple model in the same directory to be served:

 `data.json`
 ```json